cdot65/pan-scm-sdk/docs/sdk/models/security_services/dns_security_profile_models.md

 | sinkhole                | SinkholeSettings               | No       | None    | Sinkhole configuration         |
 | whitelist               | List[WhitelistEntry]           | No       | None    | Whitelisted domains            |

+## Exceptions

+The DNS Security Profile models can raise the following exceptions during validation:

+- **ValueError**: Raised in several scenarios:
+    - When multiple container types (folder/snippet/device) are specified
+    - When no container type is specified for create operations
+    - When invalid action formats are provided (must be string or dict)
+    - When multiple actions are specified in a list entry (must be exactly one)
+    - When action parameters are provided where none are allowed
+    - When name pattern validation fails
+    - When container field pattern validation fails
+    - When field length limits are exceeded

 ## Model Validators

 ### Container Type Validation